 Use your NetID and password to access library databases off campus.

-1. Select a topic that genuinely interests you.
-Look at course readings, class notes, Google, Wikipedia, CQ Researcher or Credo Reference for initial ideas.
+1. Select a topic that interests you and do some pre-research.
+Look at course readings and class notes.
+Find information using Google, Wikipedia, CQ Researcher, or Credo Reference if you need ideas.

 2. Consider the scope of your topic.
 If it is too narrow, you might have trouble finding enough information.
-If it is too broad, you might be overwhelmed with information.
+If it is too broad, you can be overwhelmed with information.

 3. Turn your focused topic into a research question.
-Know that your research question may change depending on what sorts of resources you find.
+Know that your research question may change slightly depending on what sorts of resources you find.
 While you should have a topic or question in mind, allow the sources you find, along with your interests, to help shape and refine your topic further.

 Questions to guide the development of your research question: